 During the Reformation anniversary year in 2017, President Erwin was in high demand as a teacher and speaker and gave 30 lectures and presentations in the United States and Germany in addition to his normal duties as bishop.
 Through the Lutheran World Federation and his work with the Faith & Order Commission of the World Council of Churches, he maintains an extensive set of international connections, particularly in Germany and the Nordic countries.

-President Erwin holds a bachelor’s degree from Harvard University, a doctorate from Yale University and was a Fulbright grant recipient for two years of study at the University of Tübingen in Germany, and an IREX grant recipient for a year at the University of Leipzig.
+President Erwin holds a bachelor’s and two master's degrees from Harvard University, a doctorate from Yale University and was a Fulbright grant recipient for two years of study at the University of Tübingen in Germany, and an IREX grant recipient for a year at the University of Leipzig.
 His doctoral dissertation was on the late medieval roots of Luther’s theology of the cross, and his subsequent scholarly work has focused on the religious culture of Lutheranism, particularly its worship and piety, with a special interest in the visual arts and architecture.

 In 2000, after teaching church history and historical theology at the Yale Divinity School for six years, President Erwin moved to Southern California with his husband, Robert T. Flynn, a West Virginia native and Yale Divinity School alumnus, who has worked in scholarly publishing at Yale University Press, Columbia University Press and the J. Paul Getty Museum in Los Angeles, as well as serving two terms on the Board of Trustees of 1517 Media, the publishing house of the ELCA.